-By 1086 the basic form of Stoke Lacy Village had emerged.
+By 1086 the basic form of the village had emerged.
 Stoke Lacy appears in Domesday as a large manor granted to Roger De Lacy as part of a large north Herefordshire fief.
 A manor was located at Nethercourt, a medieval moated site was recorded in 1988 as intact and partly water filled.
 'Le Halle' Motte, an oval shaped earthwork, most probably a motte of 12th century origins has been identified to the south-east of Hall Place Farm.
-Evidence of an abandoned medieval settlement has been identified at Hopton Sollars.
+Evidence of an abandoned medieval settlement has been identified at Hopton Sollers and an embankment at Stewards Hyde.